AryanP281/BalancedParenthesis/README.md

 # BalancedParenthesis
-Checks if the parenthesis in a text file are balanced
+A C++ console application which checks if the parenthesis in a text file are balanced.